spring-projects/spring-integration-extensions/spring-integration-cassandra/README.md

 Spring Integration Cassandra Adapter
 =================================================

-Welcome to the *Spring Integration Cassandra adapter*.
+Welcome to the *Spring Integration Cassandra* extension.

 Checking out and building
 -----------------------------